Shah Ismail Ghazi: Life

 Shah Ismail Ghazi was born in Mecca into the Arab tribe of Quraysh, and was a descendant of the Prophet Muhammad.
 He settled in the city of Gaur.
 During this time Sultan Rukunuddin Barbak Shah was building a dam across the river Jhatiya-Bhatiya or Chutiaputia.
 All the engineers and craftsmen tried for long seven years but could not complete the dam.
 After hearing this Ismail approached the Sultan and suggested a scheme.
 After his solution proved successful, Ismail became one of the most important men in the Sultan's army, and many battles were won under his command.

-Battles
+Military career

-Shah Ismail Ghazi's first campaign was against the confronting Kapilendra Deva of the Gajapati Empire on the south-western frontier.
-He defeated the Gajapati Empire, recovering Mandaran, where he constructed a fort.
+Shah Ismail Ghazi's first campaign was against the confronting Prataparudra Deva of the Gajapati dynasty on the south-western frontier.
+Initially he achieved some military success against the Gajapati dynasty in Orissa, where he constructed a fort.
 After defeat at the hands of Kameshwar, king of Kamatapur, Barbak Shah decided to send Shah Ismail.
 He was victorious; the king surrendered to the Sultan and converted to Islam.